-This allows you to bind a callback to an Android event: - on\new\intent is the event associated to the onNewIntent java call - on\activity\result is the event associated to the onActivityResult java call android.activity.unbind(eventname=callback,...)
-Unregister a previously registered callback with bind().
+This allows you to bind a callback to an Android event: - on\new\intent is the event associated to the onNewIntent java call - on\activity\result is the event associated to the onActivityResult java call

 Warning: This method is not thread-safe.
 Call it in the mainthread of your app. (tips: use kivy.clock.mainthread decorator)